MobinaMhr/Distributed-Computing-Course-Projects-S2025/README.md

 ## How to run tests (Project2 and Project3)

 `Project2/6.5840/src` and `Project3/6.5840/src` are separate Go modules mirroring the same package layout.
-Run commands from within each module’s `src` directory, e.g.:
+Run commands from within each module's `src` directory, e.g.:

 ```powershell
 # Project2 examples